jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 And done!
 Phew.
 The current code is still much slower than before but this is a necessary iterative step.

 Removed another `Array` reference.
 That wasn't too bad.
 Huh!
 And removing the next one didn't even require refactoring other code!
 No surprise; it was just the reference version of the earlier one.

+Whoa.
+Removal of all these other `Array` references almost feels too easy.